Azure/azure-functions-durable-python/CONTRIBUTING.md

  - Leave comments on your PR and @username for attention

 ### Requesting a release
-- If you need a release into PyPI, request by raising an issue and tagging @anthonychu
+- If you need a release into PyPI, request it by raising an issue and tagging @anthonychu or @davidmrdavid